raphyrenu/DSA-Challenges/README.md

 # DSA Challenges - C++ Solutions

 Welcome to the **DSA Challenges - C++ Solutions** repository!
-This project provides solutions to 40 advanced Data Structures and Algorithms (DSA) problems implemented in **C++**.
+This project provides solutions to about 40 advanced Data Structures and Algorithms (DSA) problems implemented in **C++**.
 The aim of this repository is to help you improve problem-solving skills, learn new algorithms, and enhance your understanding of core concepts in data structures and algorithms.

 The repository is organized such that each problem is accompanied by a solution that is explained thoroughly, along with the time and space complexity analysis.
 The problems span across various domains such as **Dynamic Programming**, **Recursion**, **Greedy Algorithms**, **Graph Theory**, **Combinatorics**, and more.